 She is specialist in feminism and communication and she is particularly interested in women’s human rights, media and communication.
 She has published in these areas.

 Gerard Goggin, Secretary General

-Gerard Goggin is Professor of Media and Communication, University of Sydney.
+Gerard Goggin is Professor at Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore.
 He is author/editor of 20 books and over 175 research papers.